Our Courses

 Elderly woman doing a leg split up a stop signWhat to Expect in This Class:

 Study how the experience of aging affects individuals, families, and society.
 What does it mean to be young, middle-aged, or elderly in American society?
 What are our rites of passage, and how have they changed over time?
-How does your race, gender, and social class affect your experience of aging?
 What impact will our aging population have on the remainder of society, including our economy?
 Examine the social transitions of life from a sociological perspective.
 Themes may include rites of passage, age discrimination, work and retirement, sexuality and relationships, health, illness and caregiving.

 SOC 252: Work and the Culture of Employment – 5 credits